 \section{Conclusion}

 In this paper, we studied an active RIS-aided ISAC system with a four-hop sensing link.
-Specifically, we addressed the Radar SINR maximization problem by jointly optimizing the beamforming matrix at the DFRC BS and the reflecting coefficient matrix at the active RIS, while guaranteeing the transmit power constraints of the BS and the active RIS and QoS targets of communication users.
-To tackle the optimization problem, the MM algorithm was applied to address the nonconvex Radar SINR objective function, and the resulting quartic MSR problem was solved by developing an SDR-based approach.
-Our simulation results reveal that the implementation of an active RIS can significantly alleviate the detrimental multiplicative fading impact within a four-hop sensing link.
-Consequently, the Radar SINR is greatly increased when compared to a passive RIS configuration.
-Furthermore, the transmit power of the active RIS should be chosen carefully to achieve a high Radar SINR while operating within the same power budget.
+Specifically, we addressed the radar SINR maximization problem by jointly optimizing the beamforming matrix at the DFRC BS and the reflecting coefficient matrix at the active RIS, while guaranteeing the transmit power constraints of the BS and the active RIS and QoS constraints of communication UEs.
+To tackle the optimization problem, the MM algorithm was applied to address the nonconvex radar SINR objective function, and the resulting quartic MSR problem was solved by developing an SDR-based approach. {In the following, we analyzed a simplified active RIS-aided sensing system.
+With an increasing number of reflecting elements $N$, the radar SINR exhibits a scaling order of $N$.
+When the number of reflecting elements is moderate, the transmit power of the active RIS should be chosen carefully to achieve a high radar SINR while operating within the same power budget.
 Furthermore, in the proposed scenario, deploying the active RIS in close proximity to the intended target would be a more optimal strategy.
-Overall, our study offered insights into the joint design of an active RIS-aided ISAC system with a four-hop sensing link and highlighted potential advantages of integrating the active RIS in future wireless communication and sensing systems.
+Our simulation results verified the aforementioned results and revealed that the implementation of an active RIS can significantly alleviate the detrimental multiplicative fading impact within a four-hop sensing link compared to a passive RIS configuration.} Overall, our study offered insights into the joint design of an active RIS-aided ISAC system with a four-hop sensing link and highlighted the potential advantages of integrating the active RIS in future wireless communication and sensing systems.

 \begin{appendices}